Earth Sciences: Instrumentation and Facilities (IF) (EAR/IF)CONTACTS

 1) Acquisition or Upgrade of Research Equipment that will advance laboratory and field investigations and student research training opportunities in the Earth sciences.
-The maximum request is $750,000.
-The maximum request for upgrade of research group computing facilities is $75,000.
+The maximum request is $500,000.
+The maximum request for upgrade of research group computing facilities remains $75,000.

 Support is available through grants or cooperative agreements awarded in response to investigator-initiated proposals.

 Human resource development and education are expected to be an integral part of all proposals submitted to EAR/IF.

 Efforts to support participation of underrepresented groups in laboratory and/or field instrument use and training are encouraged.
 Proposals from early career (tenure track but untenured) lead investigators are also encouraged.
 Such proposals will be given due consideration as part of the Broader Impacts merit review criterion.